 Sharing Our Vision for the Next 10 Years

-With all these amazing ideas, Justin and I were excited to help others learn about our experiences working towards zero impact.
-At a packed session, Justin shared about the work he did at Nike and I shared about the work we are doing at FMYI.
-The Natural Step Framework, as the basis for the work of both companies, provides a common thread and process for building a vision.
+With all these amazing ideas, Justin and I were excited to help others learn about our experiences working towards zero impact at a packed session.
+The Natural Step Framework provides a common thread and process for building a vision.
 From raising awareness to establishing benchmark baselines, we helped others learn how to get down to action.

 With a changing work environment and a new generation coming into the workplace with new values (64% of incoming college students care about sustainability), I can really see the possibilities for ZERO IMPACT by 2020.
 So, again it was thrilling to see how FMYI is doing our part.
 How we are doing our best to be change agents by addressing the white elephants in the room and taking action to achieve our vision.

 • Zero impact operations: net zero servers, net zero office footprint, net zero commuting, 100% renewable energy, net zero waste

 • Zero impact features: crowdsource and tools for sustainable solutions to help achieve zero impact

 • Zero impact community: empower our stakeholders to be change agents to achieve zero impact in their community